tenbaset/OrgChart/README.md

 - Supports exporting chart as a picture.
 - Supports pan and zoom
 - Users can adopt multiple solutions to build up a huge organization chart(please refer to multiple-layers or hybrid layout sections)
-- touch-enabled plugin for mobile divice
+- touch-enabled plugin for mobile devices

 ## Installation
 Of course, you can directly use the standalone build by including dist/js/jquery.orgchart.js and dist/css/jquery.orgchart.css in your webapp.